hannesk95/ClassificationForAdditiveManufacturing/README.md

 ### 5.8 MLflow UI on local Browser

-Once the deep learning container has been started on the LRZ AI system, you'll get a similar output to the one which is presented right below:
+Once the deep learning container has been started on the LRZ AI system, you'll get a similar output to the one which is presented right below (please be patient, this might take some seconds):

 ```console
 Cloning into 'TUM-DI-LAB'...